taufik-nurrohman/markdown/README.md

 This converter can be installed using [Composer](https://packagist.org/packages/taufik-nurrohman/markdown), but it doesn’t need any other dependencies and just uses Composer’s ability to automatically include files.
-Those of you who don’t use Composer should be able to include the `index.php` file directly into your application without any problems.
+Those of you who don’t use Composer should be able to include the `from.php` and `to.php` files directly into your application without any problems.

 Usage
 -----